liyufan119/Customer_Segmentation/README.md

 - **KMeans Clustering:** Applying KMeans clustering algorithm to segment the customer base into distinct groups.
 The number of clusters is determined based on the Elbow method, ensuring optimal segmentation.

 ### Analysis of Purchase Behaviors
-With customer segments identified, we delve into analyzing the purchasing patterns within each segment:
+With customer segments identified, I delve into analyzing the purchasing patterns within each segment:
 - **Segment Profiling:** Each customer segment is profiled based on their demographic information and purchasing behaviors, providing a clear picture of each segment's characteristics.
-- **Purchasing Patterns:** We examine the purchasing patterns within each segment, focusing on product categories, spending habits, and responsiveness to marketing campaigns.
+- **Purchasing Patterns:** I examine the purchasing patterns within each segment, focusing on product categories, spending habits, and responsiveness to marketing campaigns.

 ### Visualization of Findings
 Throughout the analysis, visualizations play a crucial role in conveying insights: